mox17/visual-reqm2-js/README.md

 The resulting palette can be downloaded, possibly modified, and uploaded.
 Visual ReqM2 stores the palette as a web storage in the browser, for persistence.

+There are sample color `.json` files in the `./testdata/` directory.

+# Examples
+The `./testdata/` directory contains a few sample `.oreqm` files, which can illustrate the features of the program.

+Try for example to load `oreqm_testdata_del_movement.oreqm` as main file and load `oreqm_testdata_no_ogre.oreqm` as a reference file.

 # Further reading